Set Up Your Project

 Use Case Keywords

-How customers describe their needs.
-These simulate real purchase-intent queries.
+How people describe their needs in your industry.
+These simulate real decision-intent queries.

 Comparison Keywords